-(i) Infant Mortality Period: This period is that of 'running in', where the failure rate progressively improves.
+- (i) Infant Mortality Period: This period is that of 'running in', where the failure rate progressively improves.
 The failure rate is generally high but short before decreasing due to design or manufacturing errors, defective parts, defects in materials, misuse, misapplication, out of manufacturing tolerance.
-Failure at this period can be avoided by subjecting the product to specified period of simulated tests, in hope that most early failures are weeded out, vigorous tests during commissioning, design improvement, stricter material selection, tightened quality control, and the use of redundancy, which is built into the product to provide a fail-safe feature.
+Failure at this period can be avoided by subjecting the product to specified period of simulated tests, in hope that most early failures are weeded out, vigorous tests during commissioning, design improvement, stricter material selection, tightened quality control, and the use of redundancy, which is built into the product to provide a fail-safe feature. - products that do not contain fatal defects or that have survived the infancy period.